-- "Disk Space" on page 84
+- "Disk Space" on page 88

-- "Disk Quota" on page 84
+- "Disk User Quota and Disk Group Quota" on page 88

-- "Disk Throughput and Disk IOPS" on page 85
+- "Disk Throughput and Disk IOPS" on page 89

-- "DMF Resources" on page 86
+- "DMF Resources" on page 90

-- "CPU Utilization" on page 91
+- "CPU Utilization" on page 95

-- "Network Throughput" on page 91
+- "Network Throughput" on page 95

-- "Hardware Inventory" on page 92
+- "Hardware Inventory" on page 96

 Where multiple physical resources are bonded into a single logical resource (for example, load-balanced NICs and RAID volumes in a filesystem), Appliance Manager shows the structure of the aggregated resource, and (where possible) shows metrics for both the aggregate and the component resources.

+Disk Space

-Disk Space The Disk Space screen shows the number of bytes available on each filesystem.
-If the amount of disk space appears low on a filesystem on which disk quotas are enabled, you can use the Disk Quota screen to find out who is using the most disk space.
-Disk Quota Disk quotas provide limits on the number of files and the amount of disk space a user is allowed to consume on each filesystem.
-A side effect of this is that they make it possible to see how much each user is currently consuming.
+The Disk Space screen shows the number of bytes available on each filesystem.
+If the amount of disk space appears low on a filesystem on which disk quotas are enabled, you can use the Disk User Quota screen to find out who is using the most disk space.

+Disk User Quota and Disk Group Quota

+Disk user/group quotas provide limits on the number of files and the amount of disk space a user/group is allowed to consume on each filesystem.
+A side effect of this is that they make it possible to see how much each user/group is currently consuming.

 Because quotas are applied on a per-filesystem basis, the limits reported in the All Filesystems screen are not additive.
-This means that if a user has a 500-MiB disk space limit on filesystem A and a 500-MiB limit on filesystem B, the user cannot store a 1-GiB file because there is no single filesystem with a large-enough space allowance.
-However the current usage shown in the used column on the All Filesystems screen is additive, so you can use this screen to determine the users who are currently consuming the most disk space.
-The All Filesystems screen highlights users who have exceeded the quota on any filesystem on which they have been allocated a quota.
-Note: Users or groups that do not have quotas explicitly assigned to them are not listed in the monitoring pages.
+This means that if a user/group has a 500-MiB disk space limit on filesystem A and a 500-MiB limit on filesystem B, the user/group cannot store a 1-GiB file because there is no single filesystem with a large-enough space allowance.

+However the current usage shown in the used column on the All Filesystems screen is additive, so you can use this screen to determine the user/groups who are currently consuming the most disk space.
+The All Filesystems screen highlights user/groups who have exceeded the quota on any filesystem on which they have been allocated a quota.

+Note: Users/groups that do not have quotas explicitly assigned to them are not listed in the monitoring pages.